Steve Bannon and Reince Priebus Want You to Know They’re Actually Friends

 He pointed to the example of Anthony Scaramucci, a hedge funder who was tapped to work at the White House as a liaison to the business community, before he was suddenly and unexpectedly sidelined just before his scheduled swearing-in.
 Plenty of observers saw it as a power move by Priebus, who is generally acknowledged to be in control of staffing.
 Scaramucci, who has known the president and Bannon since the mid-1990s and maintains a friendly relationship with both, would have posed a threat to the chief of staff, goes the theory.

 “You can tell when the stories come out, like the Scaramucci thing, it’s so 180 opposite from what reality is, we sit here and laugh about it, right?”
 Bannon said.
-“It’s like these two factions and they’re all fighting for Scaramucci.”
+“It’s like these two factions and they’re all fighting for Scaramucci?
+Riiight,” he said sarcastically.

 “It’s not true,” Priebus said of the rumors that he nixed the hire.
 “The person closest to Anthony in the entire West Wing is me,” he said.
 “So, Bannon and Anthony know each other but I’m the closest to Anthony, and I love the guy.
 Whatever the narrative is that’s out there is 100 percent false.”